• Seat belts must be worn by all vehicle occupants

 Unless indicated otherwise, speed limits are:

-Please note these speed restrictions change in wet conditions,
+Please note these speed restrictions change in wet and other impairing weather conditions.

-Make sure you carry your driver’s license with you at all times.
-Items you have to carry in your car:
+Make sure you carry your driver’s license and the following items at all times in your car:

 • safety vest